Working at CFN

 The BNL Chemical Management System is used to track the quantities and locations of chemicals on site.
-Any chemicals purchased through the BNL Procurement and Property Management (PPM) Division will arrive at CFN already entered into the CMS and with bar codes on the containers.
+Any chemicals purchased through the BNL Operational Support and Planning (PL) Division will arrive at CFN already entered into the CMS and with bar codes on the containers.
 Any chemicals that you bring to CFN that will remain in storage here after you depart, must also be bar coded and entered into the CMS.
 Materials that you bring, that will be on site for a few days, and that will be depleted or leave when you depart, need not be bar coded and entered into the CMS.
-You must provide an MSDS to keep associated with a non-CMS coded chemical while it remains in the CFN facility.
+You must provide an SDS to keep associated with a non-CMS coded chemical while it remains in the CFN facility.

 If you need to have your containers bar coded and entered to the CMS or if your container has a bar code on it and you empty it, move it between buildings, or remove it from site, you must update the system to keep the inventory current.
 You can enter new materials, transfer existing materials, or delete a material from the database on the Chemical Management System website.

 When you go to this page click on, CMS Web Forms.
 There you will find instructions on how to proceed.
 It will take two or three days to receive a new bar code sticker by BNL interoffice mail.
 If you need your bar code sticker sooner, contact the CMS group at x 2028 and they will come over with the sticker right away.